 A landmark Supreme Court decision, Chloro Controls India Pvt.
 Ltd. v.
-Severn Trent Water Purification Inc. - (2013) 1 SCC 641, states the circumstances under which the arbitral tribunal would have jurisdiction over non-signatories to the arbitration.
+Severn Trent Water Purification Inc. (2013) 1 SCC 641, states the circumstances under which the arbitral tribunal would have jurisdiction over non-signatories to the arbitration.
 Please see the latter part of question 1.3 above.

-Section 8 (as amended by the 2015 Amendment Act) clarifies that a person claiming "through or under" a party to an arbitration agreement also has locus to ask for dismissal of the judicial proceedings and reference of the dispute to arbitration.
+Section 8 (as amended by the 2015 amendment to the Act) clarifies that a person claiming "through or under" a party to an arbitration agreement also has locus to ask for dismissal of judicial proceedings initiated in court and seek reference of the dispute to arbitration.

-Indian courts have also taken a liberal view as to consolidation of arbitrations.
+Indian courts have also taken a liberal view as to the consolidation of arbitrations.
 A Supreme Court decision in P.R.
 Shah, Shares & Stock Brokers (P) Ltd. v.
 B.H.H.
 Securities (P) Ltd., (2012) 1 SCC 594 held, inter alia, "if A had a claim against B and C and if A had an arbitration agreement with B and A also had a separate arbitration agreement with C, there is no reason why A cannot have a joint arbitration against B and C".